What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

-If you’re on a tight budget, consider starting with just a spiral bound notebook!
+If you’re on a tight budget, consider starting with just a spiral-bound notebook!
 You can use stickers and washi tape to spruce it up and then create your own tabs and sections.
-It isn’t the binder itself that is important; it’s the growth, the heart, the conversation….the time you spend with Jesus that matters!
+It isn’t the binder itself that is important; it’s the growth, the heart, the conversation….the time you spend with God that matters!

 What type of system should I use?

 So once you’ve decided to create a war binder, you need to decide what system you want to use.
 Here are some ideas!